offthehandle/jQuery-SmoothScroll/README.md

 The `duration`, `pageTopDuration` and `topWidgetDuration` options specify the scroll speed.

 #### Callbacks
 Each feature has callbacks that allow you to set JavaScript functions to be executed each time a specific action takes place within the utility.
-All features execute functions before each Smooth Scroll and after Smooth Scroll.
+All features execute functions before and after each Smooth Scroll.
 You can find callbacks for specific features below.
 * Bookmarks: `beforeScroll`, `afterScroll`
 * Page Top: `pageTopBeforeScroll`, `pageTopAfterScroll`
 * Top Widget: `pageTopBeforeScroll`, `pageTopAfterScroll`